Choosing an early learning service

 Other parents often have first-hand experience, and can be a great source of information.
 You could also research online, look in your newspaper, or ask other whānau members, friends and neighbours about their experiences.

-Gather information about the ECE services or kōhanga reo you're considering, either by checking out their website or phoning them, like:
+Gather information about the early learning services or kōhanga reo you're considering, either by checking out their website or phoning them, like:

 - do they have a space?
-Some ECE services and kōhanga reo do not have space and you may have to go on a waiting list
+Some early learning services and kōhanga reo do not have space and you may have to go on a waiting list

 - location - are they close enough to home, work, study?
 What suits you best?